Senior Vice President, Global Communications

 Tony Cervone was named senior vice president, Global Communications, in May 2014.
 As GM’s top communications executive, he is responsible for the company’s overall global communications strategy.
 He is a member of the Executive Leadership Team and a senior advisor to CEO Mary Barra.

-Prior to his current position, Cervone served since 2011 as executive vice president of Group Communications for Volkswagen Group of America in Herndon, Virginia, where he revamped the company’s communications activities for its VW and Audi brands.
+Prior to his current position, Cervone served since 2011 as executive vice president of Group Communications for Volkswagen Group of America in Herndon, Va., where he revamped the company’s communications activities for its VW and Audi brands.

 From 2009 to 2011, Cervone was senior vice president and chief communications officer for United Airlines in Chicago, where he helped manage the company’s eventual merger with Continental Airlines.

 From 1999 to 2009, Cervone worked at GM in several senior communications positions of increasing responsibility.
-From 1999 to 2000, Cervone worked as executive director of Corporate Communications, responsible for media relations, issues management and labor and employee communications.
+From 1999 to 2000, Cervone was executive director of Corporate Communications, responsible for media relations, issues management and labor and employee communications.
 From 2001 to 2003, he served as executive director of Executive and Financial Communications; from 2003 to 2006, vice president of GM Europe Communications; from 2006 to 2007, vice president of GM North America Communications; and from 2007 to 2009, vice president of Global Communications Strategy and Operations.

 In 2000, Cervone served for a short period as vice president of Chrysler Group Communications for DaimlerChrysler AG in Auburn Hills, Mich.

-Cervone earned a bachelor’s degree in Fine and Applied Arts from Central Michigan University where he majored in Journalism, with Business Administration and Advertising minors.
+Cervone has a bachelor’s degree in Fine and Applied Arts from Central Michigan University where he majored in Journalism, with Business Administration and Advertising minors.
 He completed the General Motors Senior Executive Program in 2003.